tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** Got top 4 in seven out of the eight majors they attended and then proceeded to win half of them.

-**What can we expect?** With their first place DPC finish at the end of the season they're arguably the favorites coming into TI8.
+**What can we expect?** With their 1st place DPC finish at the end of the season they're arguably the favorites coming into TI8.
 They won so many points you could theoretically buy one of their players and automatically get a spot at TI.
 Oh wait.

 **How to sound smart talking about VP** "LAKAD MATATAAAAAAAG."